Working with Fonts

 Color is expressed as a 6-digit hexadecimal number.
 If you're working with a designer, you can ask them to provide the relevant color values.
 If you'd like to dig into it yourself, we recommend the excellent color codes website as a perfect (and fun) starting point.

 Uppercasing and McNames

 By convention, end credits frequently render names and proper nouns in ALL CAPS.
 But you don't have to enter them into your project this way.
-In fact, we recommend using normal capitalization in your master document, and controlling uppercasing using Endcrawl's font control.
+In fact, we recommend using normal capitalization in the Credits Google sheet and controlling uppercasing using Endcrawl's font control.

 Endcrawl's uppercasing also takes special care when handling names with a mix of upper- and lowercase letters.
 There are different terms for this like camelCase, PascalCase, or InterCaps.

 We've settled on the less-formal "McNames" for one simple reason: it's easy to understand.
 Some examples:

 - Catherine de Medici